likelyrand/humanornot/README.md

 > [!WARNING]
 > HTML injection may be patched in the future, so this may not work.

+### universal.py

+Converts any valid link into HTML to paste into HorN.
+Works for images, audio and videos.
+When more testing is done, more file extensions will be supported.

 ### image.py

 Converts image links (such as https://i.imgur.com/7x9ejFZ.png) into HTML to paste into HorN.